Jared-Godar/codeup_notes/admin/daily_quotes.md

 14OCT21
 >"You just listen to your gut, okay?
 And on your way down to your gut, check in with your heart.
 Between those two things, they'll let you know what's what.
 They make good harmony, like two" - Ted Lasso

+15OCT21
+>“There are two possible outcomes: if the result confirms the hypothesis, then you've made a measurement.
+If the result is contrary to the hypothesis, then you've made a discovery”
+― Enrico Fermi

+Most of the aha moments come when things go contrary to our expectations.